Dubailand: Development

-The Sahara Kingdom theme park, situated in the Attractions & Experience World, will cover 460000 m2 and will combine high end virtual and physical theme park rides, attractions such as a state of the art gaming zone, IMAX theater, and integrated live and virtual entertainment shows, together with a retail zone, four hotels and residential accommodations.
-The theme of the development is traditional Arabian folklore and the tales of One Thousand and One Nights.
+The Sahara Kingdom theme park, situated in the Attractions & Experience World, would cover 460000 m2 and would combine high end virtual and physical theme park rides, attractions such as a state of the art gaming zone, IMAX theater, and integrated live and virtual entertainment shows, together with a retail zone, four hotels and residential accommodations.
+The theme of the development was traditional Arabian folklore and the tales of One Thousand and One Nights.

 In 2006, planning permission was granted for the Great Dubai Wheel, a 185 m giant Ferris wheel with 30 passenger capsules, to be built and managed by the Great Wheel Corporation.
 It was expected to open in 2009, at a cost of over AED 250 million.
-In January 2012 it was announced that the Great Dubai Wheel would not be built.
+In January 2012, it was announced that the Great Dubai Wheel would not be built.

-In 2008, most of the developments in Dubailand were put on hold and virtually all of the staff and workforce were fired due to global financial meltdown of the late 2007-2008.
+In 2008, most of the developments in Dubailand were put on hold and virtually all of the staff and workforce were fired due to the 2008 financial crisis.

-DreamWorks announced plans, on 19 January 2008 to build a theme park in Dubailand.
+On 19 January 2008, DreamWorks announced plans to build a theme park in Dubailand.

 On 4 March 2008, Tatweer announced a strategic alliance with Six Flags to build the 5000000 sqft Six Flags Dubailand theme park.

 On 1 May 2008, Tatweer announced the launch of Freej Dubailand.
-Freej Dubailand will boast hotels totalling 2,600 keys, and feature retail, food and beverage outlets, as well as a spectrum of entertainment attractions.
+Freej Dubailand would boast hotels totalling 2,600 keys, and feature retail, food and beverage outlets, as well as a spectrum of entertainment attractions.

 On 2 May 2008, it was announced that the design and conceptual master plan for a Marvel Superheroes theme park had been finalized, the first of its kind.
-It will include 17 rides and attractions on a 4500000 sqft development.
-It will also comprise nine retail outlets on an area of 30000 sqft.
-Over 40 food and beverage outlets, including carts merchandising light refreshments, will be developed over 40000 sqft.
+It would have included 17 rides and attractions on a 4500000 sqft development.
+It would also comprise nine retail outlets on an area of 30000 sqft.
+Over 40 food and beverage outlets, including carts merchandising light refreshments, would be developed over 40000 sqft.

 On 6 May 2008, Tatweer announced a strategic alliance with Merlin Entertainments Group to build a Legoland park in Dubailand.
-The project will cost Dh912 million, occupy a total of 3000000 sqft, and will feature more than 40 interactive rides, shows and attractions geared towards families with children ages 2 to 12.
+The project would have cost AED 912 million, occupy a total of 3000000 sqft, and would feature more than 40 interactive rides, shows and attractions geared towards families with children ages 2 to 12.

 At this point, Dubai Properties Group took over Dubailand from Tatweer.
-United States companies Six Flags and DreamWorks dropped out of their projects, losing interest in the site.
+American park franchises Six Flags and DreamWorks announced having dropped their projects, citing loss of interest.

 In September 2012, Dubai Properties Group announced the revival of the Mudon residential community project, estimating the completion of the project at around 18 months.